Brendaneus/Railroad/README.md

 			- User groups testing routes? (?)
 	- [ ] **Test Definition**
 		- [ ] Test for both PUT & PATCH where applicable
+		- [ ] Test for proper comment trash/hide links where available
 			- Should certain links be GET-able? (hide, trash)
 		- [ ] Test for failure [redirects, flashes] upon bad CRUD requests
 			- **FLASH CLEARS ARE NOT WORKING AS EXPECTED -- USE _CLEAR_FLASHES_**